• Skip to primary navigation

 • Score with large X’s along the fat side.

-• Place the pork belly fat side down, remove any excess silver skin from the muscle side.
+• Place the pork belly fat side down, and remove any excess silver skin from the muscle side.

-• The last step is to leave the pork belly fat side down and carefully slice vertical strips into the muscle side of the belly about ⅔rds of the way through the meat.
+• The last step is to leave the pork belly fat side down and carefully slice vertical strips into the muscle side of the belly about 2/3rds of the way through the meat.
 You are not cutting all the way through.

 * Use food safe gloves when handling raw meat, or be sure to wash your hands often. 🙂